zkgoldsmith/H2O2-chirality/README.md

 ## KM: Optimizations of H2O2 (CP2K)

-We previously optimized H2O2 with seven different input xyz coordinates utilizing CP2K to recognize the lowest energy value.
-The first geometry optimization took 118.742 seconds.
-The geometry optimization calculation took 101.001 seconds longer than the single-point energy calculation.
+We previously optimized H2O2 with eight different input xyz coordinates utilizing CP2K to recognize the lowest energy value.
 With the values of the global minima for H2O2, I made graphs and charts to record the lowest energy values and the degree of each dihedral angle.
 The lowest energy value from the geometry optimization of H2O2 is -33.1266130021056.
+I will be providing each of the xyz coordinates for the geometry optimization of the H2O2 molecule referring to each xyz coordinates alphabetically (A, B, C, D etc.).

 The XYZ coordinates before optimization for this energy value are the following:

+H2O2 A coordinates
 ```
 O             0.00000        0.00000        0.00000